Why are Christians and Atheists so aggressively angry towards one another? Brain science has the answer.

 Dr. Hugh Ross is an astronomer whose work has led him to a firm conviction in the existence of God.

 Could a Christian be a scientist?
 Edgar Andrews has been a scientist for over 60 years.
-He says that science does not disprove God; rather, it approves of God.
+Here's why he thinks that science actually proves the existence of God.

-People are leaving the Christian Church at an alarming rate.
+People are leaving the Christian church at an alarming rate.
 Detective J. Warner Wallace says that the reason is the Church's failure to answer important questions.
 His book searches for those answers.
 Does he find them?
 Read on for my full review.

+Can Christians be scientists?
 David Snoke is a brilliant physicist who finds God in the details.
 Take a deeper look at his work and ideas.

 Charles Clough has been studying meteorology since childhood.
 But he became a Christian in college.
 His Christian worldview has only ever complemented his science.
 This article will take a closer look at his work and beliefs.

 Are science and God compatible?
 They might just be.
-Meet Dr. Anjeanette “AJ” Roberts thinks so.
-She is a microbiologist whose work led her to defend the existence of God.
+Meet Dr. Anjeanette “AJ” Roberts, a microbiologist whose work led her to defend the existence of God.